pakesson/tt_glitcher/docs/info.md

 This project had several sources of inspiration, including:

-* The ["NXP LPC1343 Bootloader Bypass"](https://toothless.co/blog/bootloader-bypass-part1) series of blog posts by Dmitry Nedospasov  was where I first saw this type of glitcher implemented in an FPGA.
+* The ["NXP LPC1343 Bootloader Bypass"](https://toothless.co/blog/bootloader-bypass-part1) series of blog posts by Dmitry Nedospasov is where I first saw this type of glitcher implemented in an FPGA.
 * The [Wallet.fail](https://wallet.fail/) presentation at 35C3 ([watch the presentation on YouTube](https://www.youtube.com/watch?v=Y1OBIGslgGM)), by Thomas Roth, Dmitry Nedospasov, and Josh Datko, used a very similar FPGA glitcher.
 * ... and so did the [Chip.Fail](https://www.youtube.com/watch?v=CX71p_qcCxY) presentation at Black Hat USA 2019, by Thomas Roth and Josh Datko.
 The code for this can be found on [GitHub](https://github.com/chipfail/chipfail-glitcher).
 * I attended one of Dmitry's in-person "Hardware hacking with FPGAs" trainings in 2019 as well, which was also a great source of inspiration.